Edward Canby: Civil War

 After a period of clerical duty, Canby was assigned as "commanding general of the city and harbor of New York City" on July 17, 1863.
 This assignment followed the New York Draft Riots, which caused about 120 deaths and extensive property damage.
 He served until November 9, reviving the draft, and overseeing a prisoner of war camp in New York Harbor.
 He then went to work in the office of the Secretary of War, unofficially describing himself in correspondence as an "Assistant Adjutant General."
 Looking back on Canby's record, a 20th-century adjutant general, Edward F. Witsell, described Canby's position as "similar to that of an Assistant to the Secretary of the Army."

 In May 1864, Canby was promoted to major general and relieved Nathaniel P. Banks of his command at Simmesport, Louisiana.
 He next was assigned to the Midwest, where he commanded the Military Division of Western Mississippi.
 He was wounded in the upper thigh by a guerrilla while aboard the gunboat USS Cricket on the White River in Arkansas near Little Island on November 6, 1864.

-Canby commanded the Union forces assigned to conduct the campaign against Mobile, Alabama in the spring of 1865.
+In the spring of 1865, Canby commanded the Union forces assigned to conduct the campaign against Mobile, Alabama.
 This culminated in the Battle of Fort Blakeley, which led to the fall of Mobile on April 12, 1865.
 Canby accepted the surrender of the Confederate forces under General Richard Taylor in Citronelle, on May 4, 1865, and those under General Edmund Kirby Smith west of the Mississippi River on May 26, 1865.

 Canby was generally regarded as a great administrator, but he was criticized as a soldier.
 Ulysses S. Grant thought him not aggressive enough.
 At one time, Grant sent Canby an order to "destroy [the enemy's] railroads, machine-shops, &c."
 Ten days later, Grant reprimanded him for requesting men and materials to build railroads.
 "I wrote... urging you to... destroy railroads, machine-shops, &c., not to build them", Grant said.

-Canby could be a destroyer but appeared to prefer the role of builder.
+Canby could be a destroyer, but appeared to prefer the role of builder.
 If someone had a question about army regulations or Constitutional law affecting the military, Canby was the man to see.
-Grant came to appreciate this in peace time, once complaining vigorously when President Andrew Johnson proposed to assign Canby away from the capital where Grant considered him irreplaceable.
+Grant came to appreciate this in peace time, once complaining vigorously when President Andrew Johnson proposed to assign Canby away from the capital, where Grant considered him irreplaceable.